Here are some of our tips for moving in Seattle:

 Designate one box for towels, tooth brushes, medications, and other essentials so you won’t have to search boxes the first night in your new home.

-Moving is hazardous to children and pets!
-Moving day is an excellent time for children or pets to visit a friend or relative.
+Moving can be dangerous to children and pets!
+Moving day is an excellent time for family members to visit a friend or relative.
 If this is not possible and they must be present, keep children and pets securely away from movers, truck and equipment.
-You may wish to consider setting up your TV and VCR upon arrival, at your new home to safely occupy children during the unloading process.
+You may wish to consider setting up your TV upon arrival or have their tablet/smartphone handy, at your new home to safely occupy children during the unloading process.